 The Fund Facts and simplified prospectusA simplified prospectus is an abbreviated prospectus that meets all the legal requirements and provides the information to which investors are entitled. indicate which portion of management fees is in the form of trailing commissions paid in particular to advisers to help you make informed investment decisions.
 Find out about the advice you are eligible to receive as a holder of mutual fund units.

-In September 2020, the CSA adopted a trailing commission ban for dealers that do not make a suitability determination, such as online trading platforms that allow investors to buy and sell their investments on their own.
-This ban comes into effect on June 1, 2022.
+As of June 1, 2022, trailing commissions may no longer be paid to dealers who do not make a suitability determination, such as online trading platforms that allow investors to buy and sell their investments on their own.

 Your representative must give you the Fund Facts before you purchase your units.

 F series funds